carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

     - Incremental => only blocks that have changed since your last snapshot (first snapshots takes longer)
   - Snapshots can be taken while the instance is running but ...
     - To create a snapshot for Amazon EBS volumes that serve as a root devices — best practice to terminate it first.
-  - Snapshots can be shared with other AWS accounts or made public.
+  - Snapshots can be shared with other AWS accounts or made public but only if they are unencrypted.
-    - You can share snapshots, but only if they are unencrypted.
-If they are encrypted, ou need to share the encryption key with the other account.
+    - **If they are encrypted, the encryption key needs to be shared with other account**.
   - Mechanism to move Volumen data (EBS) to a different AZ location (EBS volume cannot be mount to an EC2 into a different AZ directly)
     - To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then **copy the AMI from one region to other**.
 Then use the copied AMI to launch the new EC2 instance in the new region.
     - An AMI's can be created from both Volumes and Snapshots.